soupi/learn-haskell-blog-generator/src/03-html/03-edsls.md

 It is used specifically for building web pages (by returning HTML strings), and is valid Haskell code!

-In Haskell we frequently create and use EDSLs to express domains specific logic.
+In Haskell we frequently create and use EDSLs to express domain specific logic.
 We have EDSLs for concurrency, command-line options parsing, JSON and HTML, Creating build systems, writing tests, and many more.